scott-knight/linux-on-windows-11/install-linux.md

 <br/>

-## Install Debian
+## Installing Debian

 If you would like to use Debain, the setup is easy.
 However, the majority of the remaining documentation assumes you will install Ubuntu (not Debian).
-If you choose to use Debian, I've noted where there are installation differences.
-Where is mentions setup steps for Ubuntu specifically, you can assume you would replace Ubuntu with Debian.
+If you choose to use Debian, it's noted where there are installation differences.
+Where it mentions setup steps for Ubuntu specifically, you can assume you would replace Ubuntu with Debian.
+When setting up Rails, using Brew to install Postresql, the pg gem is unable to install using Debian (it says there are missing libraries, which I was unable to resolve -- this doesn't happen with Ubuntu).

 To install Debian, in the `Windows PowerShell` (running as administrator), run the following: